VMS student explores the human experience in senior exhibit

 Each year, Vail Mountain School seniors drop their English and History courses to direct their own learning.
 One student, Stella Addis, has created a senior project of interest to the community.

-Addis has always been interested in the human experience and connection, and VMS’s senior project curriculum gives her a way to further explore this topic in an impactful way.
+Addis has always been interested in the human experience and connection, and the senior project curriculum gives her a way to further explore this topic in an impactful way.

 “My goaI with this event is to provide a holistic picture of who makes up our valley,” Addis said.